Medically reviewed by Drugs.com. Last updated on Jan 25, 2021.

 -Severe hypersensitivity reactions require immediate discontinuation of the infusion and administration of appropriate therapy.

 -Patients should receive premedication.

--This drug must not be given to patients who have a history of severe hypersensitivity reactions to this drug or to other drugs formulated with polysorbate 80.
+-Do not give this drug to patients who have a history of severe hypersensitivity reactions to this drug or to other drugs formulated with polysorbate 80.

 Safety and efficacy have not been established in patients younger than 18 years.

 -Administer this drug as a one-hour IV infusion.

 -This drug requires two dilutions prior to administration.

 -Do not use PVC infusion containers for preparation or infusion.

 -Do not use polyurethane infusion sets for administration.